This guide covers RabbitMQ installation on RPM-based Linux (Red Hat Enterprise Linux, CentOS Stream, Fedora, openSUSE).

 The server is not started as a daemon by default when the RabbitMQ server package is installed.
 To start the daemon by default when the system boots, as an administrator run

-As an administrator, start and stop the server as usual, e.g. using service:
+As an administrator, start and stop the server as usual, e.g. using systemctl:

 On most systems, a node should be able to start and run with all defaults.
-Please refer to the Configuration guide to learn more and Production Checklist for guidelines beyond development environments.
+Please refer to the Configuration guide to learn more and Deployment Guidelines for guidelines beyond development environments.

 Note: the node is set up to run as system user rabbitmq.
 If location of the node database or the logs is changed, the files and directories must be owned by this user.